Pacifica, California

 Pacifica School District (K-8) serves 2,652 students; PublicSchoolReview state rank #344 of 1,907 (top 20%)average testing 9 out of 10.
 Jefferson Union High School District (JUHSD, 9-12, headquartered in Daly City) operates Terra Nova HS (U.S. News #698 California) and Oceana HS (#702 California) as the two Pacifica high schools; district also includes Jefferson HS and Westmoor HS in Daly City.

 K-8 quality is solid mid-tier; 9-12 attainment drops sharply at JUHSD level.
 Buyers concerned about HS rankings often consider Sequoia Union HSD addresses just to the south (Carlmont, Menlo-Atherton attendance) for the academic step-up, at a significant pricing premium.
-The Pacifica K-8 to JUHSD 9-12 transition is a noticeable academic step-down compared to the K-8 strength; this is the single biggest school-related variable Pacifica family buyers should weigh.
+The Pacifica K-8 to JUHSD 9-12 transition is a noticeable academic step-down compared to the K-8 strength; this is the single biggest school-related variable Pacifica buyers prioritizing schools should weigh.

 Typical assignment by sub-area